railsyard/ry-filemanager/README.md

 Features
 --------
-* Create folders
-* Upload files
-* Tag files
-* Automatically read EXIF data from images
+* All features saphira (https://github.com/spieker/saphira) provides
+* An image widget

 To-Do
 -----
-* Widgets for displaying files in the frontend (i.e. show image, image gallery and image slider)
+* Widgets for displaying files in the frontend (i.e. image gallery and image slider)

 Requirements
 ------------